My Green Double Bladed Ice Skates

 My mother and my family put on our winter clothes and with my brand new green ice skates in hand we walked down the stairs of our enclosed porch to the landing.
 We took off our boots and then put on our ice skates.
 My mother told me to sit still while she laced up my double bladed ice skates.

-Standing and pretty wobbly was glad that my mom was holding my hand and Betty was holding my other hand as we walked to our ice skating rink.
-This was so exciting seeing everyone ice skating.
-Thinking that I'm going to be just like them, ice skating.
+Standing and pretty wobbly, I was glad that my mom was holding my hand and Betty was holding my other hand as we walked to our ice skating rink.
+It was so exciting seeing everyone ice skating.
+And I was thinking that I was going to be just like them, ice skating.

 So, they lifted me up over the snow berm and I was standing on the ice with my brand new green double bladed ice skates and not my red fleece lined winter boots.
 Norman took one hand and Betty took the other hand, I was taking my first steps on the ice.
 Holding their hands I felt secure and I remembered I was walking, gliding, walking and gliding.
 Gee, was it fun being on the ice with the other skaters.
 Around and around we skated.

-The first thing that happened when you skate too much was your ankles got tired and you had to sit down and rest.
-Now, back on the rink again with Sammy and Cora.
+The first thing that happened when you skated too much, was that your ankles got tired and you had to sit down and rest.
+Then I was back on the rink again with Sammy and Cora.
 Sometime later they told me to try skating on my own.
 Well, okay there I went gliding and then boom, I fell down on my rump.
 And Sammy skated over and helped me up.
 Back on the ice again trying to glide and not fall down.
 We were all too cold and hungry to be outside anymore.
 My family and I went inside and I found out that after you took off your ice skates you felt shorter.